 A. The infrastructure simply does not exist.
 Like [if] I was a postdoe, I'm in a lab, I do an experiment, I get my results, I get ready to publish a paper, I publish my paper, and then that's it.
-That's just the way the extens it is that I was that I was the that I was the that I was the start in the set of the I was the that I was the set of the I was the that I was the set of the the s system is set up.
+That's just the way the extens it is that I was that I was the I system is set up.
 It's not that I necessarily want to hoard them or hold them, though I will say or hold them, though I will say there is no incentive for scien-tists to share.
 They don't get tenure faster for sharing.
 They don't get an increase in their salary for sharing.
 They end up potentially being vulnerable by showing day that they could showing data that they could publish on and getting scooped by other scientists, which they would be disincentivized for those reasons.
 But really, all things being equal, there is no actual place for me, as a postdoc, to put all of my data that I could share with people.